Understanding Jira Priority Levels: A Detailed Breakdown

 1. Critical (P1)

 When to use: Assign Critical priority to issues that are blocking essential workflows or causing major disruptions.
-For instance, if a key feature of your product is broken, or if a security vulnerability could lead to data breaches, this would be marked as Critical.

-Example: A database failure in a production environment, affecting all users, or a security breach exposing customer data.
+Example: A database failure in a production environment affecting all users, or a security breach exposing customer data.

 2. High (P2)